-The longevity calculator, created by the Economic and Social Research Council-funded Business and Local Government Data Research Centre in the United Kingdom (an organization that uses data to help other organizations make decisions) bases its lifespan estimate on a number of self-reported data.
-These include age, height, weight, sex, ethnicity, socioeconomic status, whether or not you’re a smoker, and your systolic blood pressure measurement.
+Created by the Economic and Social Research Council-funded Business and Local Government Data Research Centre in the United Kingdom, an organization that uses data to help other organizations make decisions, the longevity calculator bases its lifespan estimate on a number of self-reported data.
+These include age, height, weight, sex, ethnicity, socioeconomic status, whether or not you're a smoker, and your systolic blood pressure measurement.
 It also reporting on whether or not you have any of the following conditions: diabetes; hypertension (high blood pressure); atrial fibrillation (irregular/rapid heart rate); cardiovascular disease; chronic kidney disease; high cholesterol; or rheumatoid arthritis.

 Some of these measurements are fairly obvious in terms of how they'd relate to longevity.
 We know, for example, that smoking reduces your projected lifespan by about 10 years (though you can reduce this risk by 90 percent if you quit before age 40).

 Other measures are more complex, as they tend to interact with one another.
 For example, if you are a smoker with high blood pressure and Type 2 diabetes, your lifespan expectancy would be shorter than that of someone who just has Type 2 diabetes.
 Still, all of these measurements are important to monitor if you hope to live as long as possible, since research shows all may be associated with shorter life expectancy individually.
 (Many are also considered risk factors for severe COVID-19 reaction and death, though the virus was not taken into account when this longevity calculator was designed.)